Parrots’ droppings reveal critical diet, health, and well-being information.

-However, black-ish or brown poop can mean that the parrot’s healthy droppings have sat for too long.
+However, blackish or brown poop can mean that the parrot’s healthy droppings have sat too long.
 Poop will naturally darken as it dries.
-If your parrot has darker green droppings, this minor difference could fool a new owner into thinking it’s dried blood.
+If a parrot has darker green droppings, this minor difference could fool a new owner into thinking it’s dried blood.

 Why Is My Parrot’s Poop Light Green?

-While green poop is a healthy color, your parrot’s feces should lean toward a dark green.
-If the poop is very light in color, even pea-green, this could indicate liver damage.
+While green poop is healthy, a parrot’s feces should be dark green.
+If the poop is very light-colored, even pea-green, this could indicate liver damage.
 If so, this will be accompanied by the following:

 - Fluffed feathers.